Staycation road trip: The Peak District

-This year you might not be venturing as far afield as you normally would but that doesn’t mean it isn’t possible to have great adventures in your own backyards (so to speak) so get out and experience the outdoors and history that is nearby and also support amazing small businesses, all while following all the guidelines in place to keep everyone safe.
+While a getaway overseas can be a treat you can have great adventures in your own backyards (so to speak) and experience the outdoors and history that is nearby and also support amazing small businesses.

 If you are in the UK there are amazing areas all around the UK and we loved learning about and exploring just a small part of the Peak District last year.